 Social networks have implemented location functionality that, if turned on, might show where you are whenever you post.
 Be sure that any location functionality in any online service you use is OFF.
 (This includes shutting off Bluetooth functions on mobile devices.)

+Socializing online is a part of everyday life for many.
+Sharing special moments, staying in touch, and seeking refuge are all made easier with social networks and the web.
 What seems like an innocent photo of friends could serve as a collection of clues for your an abuser.
 Perhaps they recognize the room, or the people you’re with, or take note of a seemingly unimportant sign or landmark.
 Keeping safe means being very cautious with what you share and who you share it with.

 You should delete any social networking accounts you use and create new ones, paying close attention to privacy settings.
 You should delete the old accounts because activity on the accounts may still be monitored by your abuser and others may unknowingly provide information that could put you at risk.